Hydroponics March 6, 2026 Updated April 9, 2026

 Avoid the reflex to raise EC first

 More concentration is not always more growth.
 If light is the true bottleneck, stronger solution can add stress without improving yield.
-This is why hydroponic nutrients for beginners: EC and pH basics should be treated as a systems guide, not a bottle guide.
+This is why Hydroponic Nutrients for Beginners: EC and pH Without the Confusion should be treated as a systems guide, not a bottle guide.

 Use a diagnosis order